 The defect library (TRIC) has been initiated to provide the tank car industry with resources similar to those established in the aerospace and nuclear industries.
-The aircraft industry has established the Aging Aircraft Nondestructive Inspection Validation Center (AANC), while the nuclear and power industries have established the EPRI NDE Center in Charlotte, North Carolina and the Inspection Validation Centre, AEA Technology, Risley, United Kingdom.
-The primary benefits for establishing a defect library and validation center is to provide industry with comprehensive, independent, and quantitative evaluations of new and enhanced inspection, maintenance and repair techniques.2
+The aircraft industry has established the Aging Aircraft Nondestructive Inspection Validation Center (AANC) in Albuquerque, New Mexico, while the nuclear and power industries have established the EPRI NDE Center in Charlotte, North Carolina and the Inspection Validation Centre, AEA Technology, Risley, United Kingdom.
+The primary benefits for establishing a defect library and validation center is to offer industry a facility to perform comprehensive, independent, and quantitative evaluations of new and enhanced inspection, maintenance and repair techniques.2